AdobeDocs/audience-manager.de-DE/help/using/features/segments/trait-recommendations.md

 ## Überblick

 [!UICONTROL Trait Recommendations], powered by [!DNL Adobe Sensei], bringt die Datenwissenschaft in Ihre Day-to-Day-Workflows von Audience Manager.
-Wenn [!UICONTROL Trait Recommendations]Sie ein Segment im [Segmentaufbau](segment-builder.md)erstellen oder bearbeiten, erhalten Sie Empfehlungen zu weiteren Eigenschaften, die Sie einbeziehen können, die den Eigenschaften in der Segmentregel ähneln.
+With [!UICONTROL Trait Recommendations], when you build or edit a segment in [Segment Builder](segment-builder.md), you get recommendations on additional traits you can include, that are similar to the traits in the segment rule.
 Fügen Sie die empfohlenen Merkmale zu Ihrem Segment hinzu, um Ihre Zielgruppe zu erweitern.

 ![Übersicht über Recommendations-Empfehlungen](assets/trait-recommendations-overview.png)